glic3rinu/passlib/docs/lib/passlib.context.rst

     Helper for encrypting passwords using different algorithms.

-    At it's base, this is a proxy object that makes it easy to use multiple :class:`~passlib.ifc.PasswordHash` objects at the same time.
+    At its base, this is a proxy object that makes it easy to use multiple :class:`~passlib.ifc.PasswordHash` objects at the same time.
     Instances of this class can be created by calling the constructor with the appropriate keywords, or by using one of the alternate